meotch/interview-coding-tasks/anagrams/README.md

 ### Optional: visualization

 Make the anagram checker into a small api.
 Add an endpoint that takes in a word as query param / post body, and return json.
 Then add a frontend in JS to use this API, and display the results.
+Libraries other than those listed in the "Extended libraries allowed by language" section below may be used to implement the endpoint.

 ## Restrictions
 Use the language specified by your interviewer.
 Generally you should not use extended libraries/packages.
 This doesn't mean you need to reinvent the wheel, but sample problems shouldn't need complicated libraries.